jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-05-17-general-azure-infrastructure-az-900.md

   - course
   - exam
   - infrastructure
+title: General Azure infrastructure for AZ-900
 type: regular
-title: General Azure infrastructure for AZ-900
+url: general-azure-infrastructure-az-900
 ---
 Next part of my preparing to pass AZ-900 exam is understanding how Azure is build, because that knowledge is crucial to create high available and scalable solutions.
 We will go from the lowest structure to the highest ones.
 Let's come with me on this journey to the Azure infrastructure.

 Everything runs on servers, but to be honest it's only an implementation details and can be ignored from our perspective.
-We can start thinking from a groups of sever, called Datacenter.
-Datacenters can, but don't have to work as Availability Zone.
-They they are grouped into regions.
+We can start thinking from a groups of server, called datacenters.
+Datacenters can, but don't have to work in Availability Zone.
+They are grouped into regions.
 Regions are grouped into geographies.
-It is everything, but let's goa bit deeper.
+It is everything, but let's go a bit deeper.

 ## Datacenter
-It is the lowest,important for us, level of Azure Infrastructure.
+It is the lowest, important for us, level of Azure Infrastructure.
 There are some important facts about datacenter we should know:

 - It a physical building or buildings with a huge amount of servers
 - Every datacenter have an independent power supply, cooling, and networking
   - So if there are two datacenters in one region, they should not fail at the same time
-- Group of Datacenters are called regions
+- Group of datacenters are called regions

 ## Regions
 It is the base term you can see during azure Usage.